 Once you bake cinnamon rolls, allow them to cool completely before storing as the steam can cause mold growth due to excess moisture.
-Put them in an airtight container to prevent them from drying out then store them on the kitchen counter, in the fridge, or freezer depending on how long you intend to store them.
+Put them in an airtight container to prevent them from drying out then store them in the fridge for 5-7 days.

 How Do You Store Cinnamon Rolls to Keep them Fresh?

 You can keep your cinnamon rolls fresh in the fridge or freezer for long-term storage.
 Also, you can just place the rolls in a bread basket on your kitchen counter away from moisture and direct sunlight for not more than three days.

 Here are three methods on how to safely store cinnamon rolls;

 Storing at Room Temperatures

 Storing your cinnamon rolls at room temperature is the most straightforward storage method.

 After cooling off, wrap them with aluminum foil and place them in a bread basket on the kitchen counter away from heat and moisture.
 Stored this way, cinnamon rolls will remain fresh for up to three days.
 Besides the aluminum foil, you can put your cooled cinnamon rolls in an airtight container or ziplock bag to lock in moisture hence retaining the freshness.

 Storing using a Refrigerator